Follow us

 What you’ll find in this article:

-It's normal to feel thrill and dread when starting an online arbitrage business.
-That drive to succeed should be the driving force in every decision.
-Inevitably, you'll face challenges.
+It's normal to feel nervous when starting an online arbitrage business.
+You'll inevitably face challenges.
 That's okay.
 Every new seller faces hurdles—it's not just you.
-What's unique to you is how you ride the ups and downs of the process.

 Here are the things you should avoid at all costs:

-Many new sellers heavily focus on the cost of the product and leave the shipping fees as an afterthought.
-And then they can't figure out why their profit is so low.
-High shipping fees will cut a chunk of your profit, so you must prioritize it in your pricing strategy.
-Use this Tactical Arbitrage user guide to help you calculate your gross ROI.
+Many new sellers focus on the cost of the product and leave the shipping fees as an afterthought.
+Then they wonder why their profit is so low.

-Mismanage Inventory
+Mismanage inventory

-In online arbitrage, most purchases are one-time affairs.
-Most arbitrage sellers aim to run out of stock.
-That being said, if an opportunity is there and you don't have anything to sell, that's bad for the business.
-But if you're overstocked with items that aren't selling, you're adding costs without boosting profits.
-The key is to find a balance: keep your inventory small to avoid storage fees and frozen capital, but have enough stock to meet demand, especially for popular items.
-Using an inventory management tool, you can assess your stock conveniently so you don't waste opportunities.
+The key is to find a balance: keep your inventory small to avoid storage fees and frozen capital, but have enough stock to keep profits coming in.
+An inventory management tool can help you assess your stock conveniently so you don't waste opportunities.

-Being tone-deaf to your customers is a one-way ticket to a failed online arbitrage business.
-It doesn't matter how frustrated you feel; you must never ignore customer complaints.
-One bad rating, even if it’s uncalled for, can put a stain on a seller’s reputation.
-This can affect future sales.
-As such, regularly review your customer's feedback, fix what can be fixed, and answer professionally.
+One bad rating, even if it’s uncalled for, can stain a seller’s reputation and affect future sales.
+So, regularly review your customers' feedback, fix what can be fixed, and answer professionally.

 If you’re selling at high enough volumes that you can’t keep up with customer feedback, try FeedbackWhiz Emails.
 Their feedback repair management tools can take a lot of the weight off your shoulders.